-John MacDonald: Don't just blame the current Government for rising crime
+Opinion: Don't just blame the current Govt for rising crime

 Now I know ram raids have been happening for years here in New Zealand - I remember being woken up by a hell of a noise one night when I was living in Wellington years ago, looking out the window and seeing a car inside a bottle shop across the road and thieves helping themselves.

-But when did we become a country where ram raids aren't out of the usual and where they're taken to the next level and we have turkeys like the ones involved in this thing up in Auckland thinking 'we'll just go down to the mall, drive through the locked doors and take whatever we want'?
+But when did we become a country where ram raids aren't out of the usual and where they're taken to the next level and we have turkeys like the ones involved in this thing up in Auckland thinking "we'll just go down to the mall, drive through the locked doors and take whatever we want"?

 When did that happen?
 Well, according to Christine Davis - who was the retailer talking on Hosking's show this morning - it started happening when Labour came into government.
 And she's saying today that these things are happening simply because Labour is soft on crime.